airiskmgt/AI-Risk-Management/AI-Risk-Newsletter.md

 ![AI Risk Management](https://media-exp2.licdn.com/dms/image/C5616AQHvwqh1Y29Rsg/profile-displaybackgroundimage-shrink_350_1400/0/1657134648528?e=1663804800&v=beta&t=pBW1f5UAAv34K-k8r51zQLG_k1qz_asXGREEepK9rPc)

 # AI Risk Management News Letter
-In July 2022, [QuantUniversity](https://www.quantuniversity.com) launched the AI Risk Management News Letter news letter on Linkedin.
+In July 2022, [QuantUniversity](https://www.quantuniversity.com) launched the AI Risk Management Newsletter on Linkedin.
 Every week, we will focus on a theme and have 5-6 news letters on that particular theme pertinent to AI Risk Management.
 We are planning relevant news items, interviews, tips, examples etc. The content will evolve based on interest and feedback!
 So please engage and let me know what you want to see more of!!

 ## Week 1 : What are Algorithmic Audits ?
  **Edition 1: [How to teach Model Validation and testing APIs when models are Deployed-as-a-service ?](https://www.linkedin.com/pulse/ai-risk-management-practice-how-teach-model-testing-sri/) </br>**